Seven Rila Lakes Facts

-That’s the fact that each remains small, regardless of their beauty.
+That’s the fact that each measures small, regardless of their beauty.
 For starters, tiny Salzata remains the smallest of the gorgeous group of lakes, in terms of area.
 That’s because it measures only 1.7 acres (0.7 ha) in area.
 It also has an average depth of only 15 ft (4.5 m).

-Meanwhile, Trilistnika represents the second largest of the group.
+Trilistnika, meanwhile, represents the second largest of the group.
 It has an area of 6.4 acres (2.6 ha), and a depth of 21 ft (6.5 m).
 Ribnoto ezero, though, as the third largest, has an area of about 8.6 acres (3.5 ha), but has a depth measuring a total of only 8.2 ft (2.5 m).

-Also, as the sixth largest of the stunning lakes, in area, Babreka totals 21 acres (8.5 ha) in area.
+As the sixth largest of the stunning lakes, in area, Babreka totals 21 acres (8.5 ha) in area.
 It also possesses has a depth of 91.9 ft (28 m).
 Finally, mighty Bliznaka is the largest of the Seven Rila Lakes.
 It has an area of 22 acres (9.1 ha), and also a depth of 90 ft (27.5 m).

 Seven Rila Lakes Location, Formation, and Nature

-Firstly, the magical beauty known collectively as Seven Rila Lakes formed in a region of the world already well known for its natural beauty.
+The magical beauty known collectively as Seven Rila Lakes formed in a region of the world already well known for its natural beauty.
 That occurs because of the fact that these marvelous lakes formed in the country of Bulgaria, located in the southeast part of Europe.

 More specifically, though, the site formed in a northwest portion of the mountain known as Rila.
 In addition, taken either individually or collectively, these lakes have the same origin.
 Each of these beautiful small bodies of water owe their existence to glacial activity.